Personal Protection Requirements

 Screens and Physical Dividers

-Larger screens and physical barriers may be installed in common-use areas to provide separate office/study spaces, or increase health and safety in customer services.
-Please contact Campus Operations with your requests.
+Larger screens and physical barriers have been installed in common-use areas to provide separate office/study spaces, or increase health and safety in customer services.

 Practice Good Hygiene

 Remember to always cover your mouth and nose with a tissue or use the inside of your elbow when you cough or sneeze.
 Throw used tissues in the trash.
 Immediately wash your hands with soap and water for at least 20 seconds or use hand sanitizer following coughing or sneezing.